Phat3/PINdemonium/README.md

 	- **unp** : specify if you want or not to activate the unpacking engine

+	- **adv-iatfix** specify if you want or not to activate the advanced IAT fix technique

 2. Check your result in **C:\pin\PinUnpackerResults\\< current_date_and_time >\\**